jcarr132/portfolio-site/content/about.md

 I am primarily interested in understanding the complex and evolving relationship between people and our technology; how we create and shape technology which in turn shapes us as individuals and as a global society.
-I believe in technology as a tool of empowerment and that should contribute to the betterment of life for all people.
+I believe in technology as a tool of empowerment that should contribute to the betterment of life for all people.

 Some topics I'm currently interested in: